teamdigitale/security-awareness/content/en/quiz/ep2.md

         text: "Another password? uhm ... you will use your secret technique that allows you to create long, complicated passwords, but that only you can understand / remember.
 Your coding is infallible, so far."
       choice-4:
         value: "item4"
-        text: "\"Unitedgo\" will be great, and since it's the fourth time you've changed it, add a nice 4!"
+        text: "The password \"unitedgo\" will be great, and since it's the fourth time you've changed it, add a nice 4!"
       choice-5:
         value: "item5"
         text: "Check if your IT support manager has any recommendations on how to proceed, waiting for the application to be integrated with your local PC user, eliminating the need for another password!"